 On the other hand, the recovered patients discharged from inpatient treatment can also avail of the above services on an outpatient basis.

 Benefits of the residential rehab programme

-One of the most significant advantages of the residential rehab program is the long-term recovery and healthy life.
+One of the most significant advantages of the residential rehab programme is the long-term recovery and healthy lifestyle.
 The doctors and nurses supervise the detoxification phase of the patients to make their condition stable.
 Next, the patients can access several evidence-based therapies to develop coping strengths and modify their behaviours.

-The rehab programme allows the patients to connect and develop relations with their peers.
-Hence the recovering patients extend maximum support to ensure sobriety with collective efforts.
+The rehab programme allows the patients to connect with and develop relationships with their peers.
+Hence, the recovering patients extend maximum support to ensure sobriety through collective efforts.

-When the patients choose a residential rehab program, an addiction specialist assesses the patient’s mental and physical condition.
-Understanding the severity of the addiction or substance use disorder is essential before customizing a rehab plan.
+When the patients choose a residential rehab programme, an addiction specialist assesses the patient’s mental and physical condition.
+Understanding the severity of the addiction or substance use disorder is essential before customising a rehab plan.

-Also, the doctors must identify multiple mental disorders and their respective triggers before initialising the treatment process.
+Also, the doctors must identify multiple mental disorders and their respective triggers before initiating the treatment process.